Raphaël Glucksmann

-Raphaël Glucksmann (/fr/; born 15 October 1979 in Boulogne-Billancourt) is a French politician.
-Since 2019, he has been a member of the European Parliament (MEP), within the S&D alliance, being the lead candidate for the PS-PP alliance in 2019 and 2024.
+Raphaël Glucksmann (/fr/; born 15 October 1979) is a French politician.
+Since 2019, he has been a member of the European Parliament (MEP), within the S&D parliamentary Group, being the lead candidate for the PS-PP alliance in 2019 and 2024.

 He is the co-president of the political party Place publique.

+On 23 August 2026, he announced his candidacy for the 2027 French presidential election.

 Early life and career

 Glucksmann was born in Boulogne-Billancourt.
+His mother was Françoise Glucksmann (née Villette), daughter of philosopher Jeannette Colombel.
+His father was the philosopher André Glucksmann, a strong advocate for human rights, particularly against the totalitarian regimes of Vietnam and the USSR.
+Glucksmann's paternal grandfather, Rubin Glucksmann, born in Czernowitz, Austria-Hungary (present-day Chernivtsi, Ukraine), had been a spy for the Soviet Union during the interwar period.

-He is the son of philosopher André Glucksmann (who was an Ashkenazi Jew) and Françoise Glucksmann (née Villette), daughter of philosopher Jeannette Colombel.
-Between 2005 and 2012, he was an adviser to the President of Georgia, Mikheil Saakashvili.
+Between 2005 and 2012, Raphaël Glucksmann was an adviser to the President of Georgia, Mikheil Saakashvili.

 He was married to former Georgian and Ukrainian politician Eka Zguladze, with whom he has a son.
 Zguladze was a special adviser to President Saakashvili from 2009 to 2012 and later served as First Deputy Minister of Internal Affairs of Ukraine from 2014 to 2016.
-The couple are now divorced.
+The couple is now divorced.